grantjenks/free-python-games/README.rst

 Tron
 ....

 Tron -- classic arcade game.
+Use the keyboard to change the direction of your Tron player.
+Avoid touching the line drawn by your opponent.

 .. image:: http://www.grantjenks.com/docs/freegames/_static/tron.gif
    :alt: Tron Free Python Game